UK may follow U.S. lead if pursues HSBC over tax

 There is no record on the FCA register of HSBC Private Bank (Suisse) SA.

-Similar rules apply in the United States where Credit Suisse agreed last year to pay $196 million (£128.6 million) and admit wrongdoing to settle charges it violated securities laws.
+Similar rules apply in the United States where Credit Suisse agreed last year to pay $196 million and admit wrongdoing to settle charges it violated securities laws.

 Other countries are already taking action against HSBC based on data leaked by Falciani and previously obtained by tax authorities.
 In November Argentina charged the bank with helping more than 4,000 clients evade taxes.
 HSBC Argentina rejected the charge, saying it respected Argentine law.